nytimes/kyt/README.md

 ## Setting up a kyt project

-`kyt setup` is a utility for bootstrapping `kyt` projects.
+`kyt setup` is a utility for bootstrapping `kyt` projects and installing starter-kyts.
 It can be run to create a new project or integrate `kyt` with an existing project.

 See the [kyt](/packages/kyt-core/README.md) documentation for more details.